wp-plugins/the-holy-scripturizer/readme.txt

 == Installation ==

-After downloading `scripturizer.php`, The Holy Scripturizer is installed and initialized in **two clicks**.
+The Holy Scripturizer is installed and initialized in **two clicks**.

 = Click 1: Installation =

 1. Upload `scripturizer.php` to your `/wp-content/plugins/` directory.
-1. (If you want to use the open in new window option, you also need to upload `new-window.gif` to your `/wp-content/` directory.)
+1. If an older version of scripurizer.php exists, remove it.
 1. Activate the plugin through the 'Plugins' menu in WordPress

 = Click 2: Initialization =

-1. Go to the Scripturizer admin panel in your Wordpress console (`Options --> Scripturizer`).
+1. Go to the Scripturizer admin panel in your Wordpress console (`Options/Settings --> Scripturizer`).
 1. Choose your default settings, and then press the **Update Options** button.
 That's it!

-== Usage Instructions ==
+== Usage ==

 = Link to a Scripture Reference with Default Version =